-Lawrence Lerner is a journalist based in New York City with more than 20 years’ experience in magazines, newspapers, public radio and the web working as a reporter, editor and photographer.
-He’s also doubled as a communications manager in university, government and nonprofit settings.
+I’m a journalist based in New York City with more than 20 years’ experience in magazines, newspapers, public radio and the web working as a reporter, editor and photographer.
+I’ve also doubled as a communications manager in university, government and nonprofit settings.

-He’s written, edited or produced for The Christian Science Monitor, NPR’s “The Takeaway,” TimeOut New York, Harper’s, Wired and many other media outlets, and as Editor he led Chelsea Now, an award-winning community newspaper on the West Side of Manhattan.
-His communications work includes stints with FEMA, V-Day Men and Rutgers University–Newark.
-He excels at crafting editorial strategy in both journalism and communications contexts.
+I’ve written, edited or produced for The Christian Science Monitor, NPR’s “The Takeaway,” TimeOut New York, Harper’s, Wired and many other media outlets—and led an award-winning community newspaper on the West Side of Manhattan called Chelsea Now.
+My communications work includes stints with FEMA, V-Day Men and Rutgers University–Newark.
+I excel at crafting editorial strategy in both journalism and communications contexts.

-As both a writer and editor, Lawrence has produced stories on politics, immigration, labor, affordable housing, real estate, education, race/ethnicity, LGBT issues, science, arts/culture, human rights and the environment.
-He also shoots images for many of his stories, along with photo essays.
+As both a writer and editor, I’ve produced stories on politics, immigration, labor, affordable housing, real estate, education, race/ethnicity, LGBT issues, science, arts/culture, human rights and the environment.
+I also shoot images for many of his stories, along with photo essays.
 Read Full Bio >

 WATER TOWERS OF NYC